Sewer Lateral (pipe) Lining and Repair Subsidy

 Woodlands Operations Centre

-Place submission in the grey mail box located to the right of the sliding doors at the front entrance to Halton Regional Centre, located at 1151 Bronte Road, Oakville
+Place submission in the black mail box located in front of the sliding doors at the main entrance to Halton Regional Centre, located at 1151 Bronte Road, Oakville (GoogleMaps link)

 Note: Woodlands Operations Centre is currently closed to the public.